saucepoint/anvil-instancing/README.md

     3. `terraform init` -- installs the DigitalOcean provider
     4. `terraform apply` -- creates required infrastructure; starts the containers on the newly created droplets

-5. Verify that clients can connect.
+5. Verify that clients can connect to the RPCs.
 Run the `liveness.py` in `/python` directory